RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 # Practicals

-Now that you know a little bit about the core library, we can start writing programs that depend on core instead of std.
+Now that you know a little bit about the core library, we can start writing programs that depend on `core` instead of `std`.
 This chapter will take you through the process of writing a no-std program.
 We will try our very best to do things in a procedural manner...step by step... handling each error slowly.